 $ cat /etc/shadow cat: /etc/shadow: Permission denied |

 You will get permission denied, because the shadow file is only readable by root.
-To repeat the last command with sudo
+To repeat the last command with sudo, simply use the following syntax.

 1 |